agentm/project-m36/docs/unified_backend.markdown

 TutorialD (master/main): :commit
 ```

-The `loadmodulefromfile` copies the `zoo.hs` Haskell module to the database, parses it, compiles it to Haskell bytecode, and installs the functions we declared in the module.
-Once the transaction is committed, the module and its functions are immutable.
+The `loadmodulefromfile` command copies the `zoo.hs` Haskell module to the database, parses it, compiles it to Haskell bytecode, and installs the functions we declared in the `projectM36Functions` function.
+Once the transaction is committed, the module and its functions are permanent and immutable.

 We can use these functions immediately: